ANSSI-FR/ADTimeline/README.md

 - gcADobjects_%DOMAINFQDN%.xml: Objects of interest retrieved via the Global Catalog.

 To import files for analysis with powershell.
 ```powershell
 PS> import-csv timeline_%DOMAINFQDN%.csv -delimiter ";"
 PS> import-clixml ADobjects_%DOMAINFQDN%.xml
 PS> import-clixml gcADobjects_%DOMAINFQDN%.xml
 ```
+The analysis with the ADTimeline for Splunk is a better solution.

 ## Custom groups <a name="groups"></a>